opensearch-project/ml-commons/docs/remote_inference_blueprints/cohere_v2_connector_embedding_blueprint.md

-### Cohere connector blueprint example for embedding:
+### Cohere connector blueprint version 2.0 example for embedding:

 #### this blueprint is created from Cohere doc: https://docs.cohere.com/reference/embed